Rent vs Buy in Rhode Island (2026 Cost Analysis + Calculator)

 Model Your Rhode Island Scenario

-Enter your Providence, Cranston, or Newport price, your municipality's specific property tax rate, and current rent for a personalized break-even projection.
+Use your municipality's property-tax rate before comparing ownership costs.
+Enter your Providence, Cranston, or Newport price with your specific town's rate for a personalized break-even projection.

 Calculate Your Rhode Island Break-EvenFrequently Asked Questions